23 Indoor Activities with Your Kids When it’s Raining in Orlando

 474 S Hunt Club Blvd.
 Apopka, FL 32703

 Rebouderz is not your average trampoline park.
-There’s countless activities including open jump trampolines, dodgeball, playground, foam pit, arcade games and elevated ninja warrior course.
-There’s a designated toddler area, and grown ups can take a break in the parents’ lounge with free Wi-Fi.
+There are countless activities including open jump trampolines, dodgeball, playground, foam pit, arcade games, and elevated ninja warrior course.
+There’s a designated toddler area, and grown-ups can take a break in the parents’ lounge with free Wi-Fi.

 You may consider a membership if you plan to go multiple times a year.